soda3x/ArmaReforgerServerTool/README.md

 - Automatically fetches Scenario IDs for your mods from the Arma Workshop

 ## Requirements

 - [dotNET 6 Runtime](https://dotnet.microsoft.com/en-us/download)
+- Any dependencies for the Arma Reforger Dedicated Server (namely Microsoft Visual C++ Runtime)

 ## Screenshots